expfactory/expfactory-robots/README.md

 ## Docker Usage
 Note that this isn't fully tested and working, because of issues with the display and drivers.
+I have a feeling it would be a good idea to start with one of the [selenium bases](https://github.com/SeleniumHQ/docker-selenium), but I haven't tried it yet.
 Please submit a pull request if you are able to get it working.
 My notes will be included here.
 To build the image:

 ```
 docker build -t vanessa/expfactory-robots .